kawansoft/aceql-http/README.md

 1. If the problem is that a known root CA is missing and when you are using Ubuntu or Debian,  then you can solve the problem with this one line: `sudo apt-getinstall ca-certificates`.
 Then retry the `Wget` call.
 2. Retry the `Wget` call with `--no-check-certificate` at end of command line.
 Then check the PGP signature of the downloaded file using the corresponding `.asc` signature file available on [download page](https://www.aceql.com/download) using the PGP hyperlink.

-In following lines we will assume that the Open Source version is chosen.
-(Operating mode is the same for pro version).
+In following lines we will assume that the Open Source edition is chosen.
+(Operating mode is the same for Pro edition).

 ```bash
 chmod +x aceql-http-1.0.run